Disability Tax Credit Eligibility Information

 • Do these restrictions exist together at least 90% of the time?

+• Is the cumulative effect of these restrictions equivalent to being “markedly restricted” in a single basic activity of daily living?
 If you answered yes to question 1 and yes to one or more of questions two through five then you may qualify for disability tax credit.
 Keep in mind that if you receive disability benefits from the Canada, or Quebec, Pension Plans, workers’ compensation benefits, or other types of disability or insurance benefits, you do not necessarily qualify for the tax credit.

 You may also find it helpful to check specific requirements prescribed by your province in our province eligibility resources.

-FIND OUT IF YOU ARE ELIGIBLE TO
+FIND OUT IF YOU ARE ELIGIBLE TO RECEIVE THE DISABILITY TAX CREDIT!
+Get a free assessment

 Approval and Appeals

+After meeting all the requirements set by the province of your residence, you may be approved to receive your Disability Tax Credit.
+This decision is based on the information provided by medical professionals who assist with completing your application.
 If your application was denied despite passing our Disability Tax Credit Eligibility screening and you feel that your application was able to build a strong case, you can file an appeal.
-An appeal is accomplished with a signed letter and completed Form T400A – Objection – Income Tax mailed to Chief of Appeals, Sudbury Tax Services Office, 1050 Notre Dame Avenue, Sudbury ON P3A 5C1.
-If you prefer, you can also file your objection online at Canada Revenue Agency.
+An appeal is accomplished with a signed letter and completed Form T400A – Objection – Income Tax mailed to the Chief of Appeals, Sudbury Tax Services Office, 1050 Notre Dame Avenue, Sudbury ON P3A 5C1.
+If you prefer, you can also file your objection online at the Canada Revenue Agency.
 You may also find it helpful to review this guide on tax appeals and objections.

-Not sure if you are qualify for a Disability Tax Credit?
+Not sure if you qualify for a Disability Tax Credit?
 Call us for a free consultation now!

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits